Commuters and road safety in South Africa

 Background info on Commuter Safety in South Africa

-The Department of Transport has confirmed that the safety and rights of commuters remains one of the Department of Transport’s main priorities.
+The Department of Transport has confirmed that the safety and rights of commuters remain one of the Department of Transport’s main priorities.
 The Government has through the voice of the Minister of Transport expressed the objective to renew public transport fleets such as trains, buses, and taxis and to make sure that our commuter rights; comfort, safety and dignity are respected in all spheres of transport services.

-Unfortunately we find media releases every day of taxi passengers flung from deteriorating and non road worthy vehicles.
+Unfortunately, we find media releases every day of taxi passengers flung from deteriorating and non-roadworthy vehicles.
 These unfortunate individuals seldom have a variety of choice between vehicles and are inclined to jump on the first available vehicle.

 The Arrive Alive Road Safety website has decided to compile a summary on the safety of commuters on the roads of South Africa and to reveal the strategy of government to address the challenges facing commuters and transport operators.

 Public transport passengers have the right to:

 - Freedom to choose the public transport mode or vehicle from those available that they would like to use, where this choice affects their safety

 - Safe public transport services and roadworthy vehicles